Next Sarawak state election

 The next Sarawak state election, formally the 13th Sarawak general election, will elect the 20th Sarawak State Legislative Assembly.
-It must be held by 15 April 2027 at the latest, persuant to clause 21(4) of the Constitution of Sarawak.
+It must be held on 10 April 2027 at the latest, persuant to clause 21(4) of the Constitution of Sarawak.
 This date is dependent on when the 19th Legislative Assembly first sits.
-All 82 seats will be up for election, presuming no constituencies are added or removed in a redistribution.
+All 99 seats will be up for election, presuming the election is held after the next redistribution.